-While we had a van, it wasn’t one of those fancy, converted ones you see on Instagram, complete with a bathroom, kitchen and living room.
+While I had a van, it wasn’t one of those fancy, converted ones you see on Instagram, complete with a bathroom, kitchen and living room.
 The only conversion it had was a bed platform with the back seats taken out.
-This allowed us to store stuff under the bed.
+This allowed me to store stuff under the bed.

 But if you can’t (for example, you’re renting or borrowing a van) or don’t want to do this, you can do it *super* low budget and low effort by just laying down the back seats and throwing in a mattress.
 Not the most comfortable, and you won’t fit much stuff in, but it does the job, especially for shorter road trips.

 And you don’t even need a van.
 Depending on how many people you’re traveling with, you can make it work with any medium to large sized car.
-I’ve slept in the back of a Toyota Highlander before, and doing it more long-term would definitely be doable.
-(And might be done by me this summer.)
+I’ve slept in the back of a Toyota Highlander and even hatchbacks before.

-But since we didn’t have a fancy converted van, I thought I’d share how you can also travel by van on a super low budget and with minimal to no conversion, and how to do it safely during COVID.
+But since I didn’t have a fancy fully-converted van, I thought I’d share how you can also travel by van on a super low budget and with minimal to no conversion.

 (This post contains affiliate links.)